Raun101/Password-Generator/README.md

 - `pass_gen.ico` — custom icon used in the app
 - `README.txt` — this file

+⚠️ Antivirus & SmartScreen Notice
+Some antivirus programs or Windows SmartScreen may flag this app as suspicious because it is packaged as a standalone .exe using PyInstaller.
+This is a false positive — the app contains no malicious code and is safe to use.
+If you're concerned, you can:
+- Scan the file using VirusTotal
+- Review the source code included in this repository
+- Run the app from within the extracted folder to reduce AV triggers This behavior is common for small, unsigned apps.
+A signed version may be provided in future releases.

 📣 Support the Creator:
 If you find this tool helpful, consider buying me a coffee ☕
 https://buymeacoffee.com/smdqr

 © 2025 Raun101.
 All rights reserved.